sagemath/trac_to_gh/Issue 3965.md

 # Issue 3965: [with patch, needs review] one line fix for PolyBoRi to Magma conversion

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3965

 Original creator: malb